Welshy92/rescue-the-royalty/README.md

 ### Initial Discussion

-Rescue The Royalty at it's core is a very basic version of what you would expect to see in the combat of a classic turn based JRPG game.
-It contains a few basic mechancis, such as HP, various attacks (some can do double, half or no damage at all dependant on the enemy the user faces), and a basic healing spell.
+Rescue The Royalty at its core is a very basic version of what you would expect to see in the combat of a classic turn based JRPG game.
+It contains a few basic mechanics, such as HP, various attacks (some can do double, half or no damage at all depending on the enemy the user faces), and a basic healing spell.
 The aim is using a combination of attacks and healing to defeat the enemy before it defeats you.
-The game contains various random elements to keep the playing guessing and offer some replayablility.
+The game contains various random elements to keep the player guessing and offer some replayability.

 ### **User Stories**

 #### Client Goals

 * To be able to view and interact with the site on multiple different devices.
-* To have the need for strategising their choices to win the fights.
+* To have the need for strategizing their choices to win the fights.
 * To be able to see how many wins or defeats they have during their current play session.
 * To be able to view the enemy and hero stats during combat.

 #### First Time Visitor Goals

 * I want to know how the game works.
 * I want to test my strategic mind.
 * I want to know how best to defeat my enemies.

 #### Returning Visitor Goals

 * I want to further challenge myself.
 * I want to view my hero or enemies stats.

 ***
 ## **Design**

 ### **Colour Scheme**

 ![My original chosen colour scheme](/assets/images/colour-scheme.png)

 My colour scheme is inspired by the old CGA displays.

 ### **Typography**